comit-network/RFCs/RFC-002-SWAP.md

 #### `alpha_asset`

-The asset that the Sender sells and the Receiver buys[¹].
+The asset that the Sender sells and the Receiver buys.

 The `parameters`' value depends on the kind of the described asset.
-Native assets SHOULD only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.
+Native assets should only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.
-See the [registry](./registry-RFC-002.md#alpha_assetbeta_asset) for more details.
+See the [registry](./registry-RFC-002.md#alpha_assetbeta_asset) for exact description.

 ##### `value`
 The name of the asset in ASCII (lower case).